The Blue Badge Scheme

 The change from 30 August 2019

-From 30 August, people with hidden disabilities will be granted access to the scheme, allowing people with less obvious health conditions the same right to park in disabled bays as those with physical disabilities.
+From 30 August, people with hidden disabilities were granted access to the scheme, allowing those with less obvious health conditions the same right to park in disabled bays as those with physical disabilities.

-The changes mean councils now have much clearer guidelines.
+The changes meant councils had much clearer guidelines.
 Previously guidance was open to some interpretation.

 What are the new criteria relevant for our members?

 Eligible without further assessment